oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 A VPC allows you to define a logically isolated network in the AWS cloud where you can launch EC2 instances, control their networking settings, and enhance security through subnetting, routing, and security groups.

 ---

+## Scaling and Load Balancing

+### Question 5: What is the primary purpose of an Auto Scaling Group in Amazon EC2?

+**Options:**
+- A) To automate the deployment of EC2 instances
+- B) To distribute incoming traffic across multiple instances
+- C) To automatically scale the number of EC2 instances up or down based on demand
+- D) To provide continuous integration and continuous deployment (CI/CD) for EC2 instances

+**Answer: C) To automatically scale the number of EC2 instances up or down based on demand**

+**Explanation:**
+Auto Scaling Groups adjust the number of running EC2 instances automatically based on predefined criteria, ensuring that your application has the right amount of resources to handle traffic fluctuations efficiently.

+---